DNM1008/Qtile-config/README.md

 You might want to install xmodmap and/or input-remapper to edit your keyboard mappings.

 Special thanks to [DT](https://gitlab.com/dwt1), this config file is just his config file but customised a little bit by me.

+You can take a look at the config file for the keybindings